c2lang/c2compiler/INSTALL.md

 make -j16
 make install
 ```

+Or if you want to build with Ninja replace 'Unix makefiles' with 'Ninja'

 ### OS X (Yosemite/El Capitan) (after building LLVM/Clang)
 You might need to create a link for your new clang to find the C++ headers.